 Keeping in contact and continuing to foster relationships with our alumni through social media, email, and bi-yearly mail communication is a continued and rewarding effort.

-We would love for all alumni of Athens Christian School to stay in touch and get the latest on Homecoming, 50th year, alumni happenings, and more.
-Click below to sign up.
+We would love for all alumni of Athens Christian School to stay in touch and get the latest news.